• Skip to main content

 Take for example the Swiss watchmaker Carl F. Bucherer.

 Their Manero family of dressy timekeepers was refreshed earlier this year with the gorgeous Carl F. Bucherer Manero Big Date Power in rose gold (Ref.
-00.10905.03.13.01) and fairly recently it was updated once again with a simple, yet elegant Carl F. Bucherer Manero AutoDate, which is, too, available either in 18-karat rose gold (both on a high-quality leather strap on a pin buckle and on a comfortable-looking metal bracelet) or in stainless steel.
+00.10905.03.13.01).
+Fairly recently it was updated once again with a simple, yet elegant Carl F. Bucherer Manero AutoDate, which is, too, available either in 18-karat rose gold (both on a high-quality leather strap on a pin buckle and on a comfortable-looking metal bracelet) or in stainless steel.

-Like the other members of the family, the Manero AutoDate sports simple, easy to read design approach that was immortalized by Patek Philippe’s legendary Calatrava series.
+Like the other members of the family, the Manero AutoDate sports a simple, easy-to-read design approach that was immortalized by Patek Philippe’s legendary Calatrava series.

 Its dauphine hour and minute hands are nicely balanced by arrowhead-shaped hour markers and the silver sandblasted dial serves as a perfect background for the rose gold elements.

-As I have already noted, the watch is presented in a very compact, classic-looking round body that will possibly feel comfortably on any normal wrist.
+As I have already noted, the watch is presented in a very compact, classic-looking round body that can feel comfortable on any normal wrist.
 And, being less than 9 millimeters thick, the watch won’t force you to order a new set of shirts with uncomfortably wide cuffs.

 Carl F. Bucherer Manero AutoDate in Rose Gold specification